Waflz/cryptdoor/README.md

 Remote payload
 =========
 The backdoor payload is hosted on tempsend.com and downloaded at runtime by the backdoor.py
-This means the actual backdoor code is not included in the final backdoor.py and is therefore resitant to analysis.
+This means the actual backdoor code is not included in the final backdoor.py and is therefore resistant to analysis.